-Where to Eat in Canada 12–13
+Where to Eat in Canada 20–21

 |This is a guide to Canadian restaurants from coast to coast, the first ever published and the only one of its kind on the market today.
-The guide is now 42 years old.
-It’s lasted all that time because, unlike the internet, we always tell the truth exactly as we see it and take no money from anyone.
+The guide is now 50 years old, and this is its final edition.
+It’s lasted all this time because everyone knows that we have no reason to tell lies.
+We get no royalties.
+We pay for our meals, just like you.
 Nobody can buy his way into this guide and nobody can buy his way out.
 We tell you what each restaurant does well and what it does badly.
 We tell you when each is open and what credit cards it takes.
 There are maps that show you exactly where each place is.
-We tell you which restaurants are the best buys, and the best of them all get one, two or three stars.
-Whether you live in Toronto or Vancouver, whether you’re travelling on business or on holiday, this is the book for you.
+We tell you which restaurants are the best buys in the country, and the best of them all get one, two or three stars.
+Whether you live in Toronto or Vancouver, whether you’re travelling on business or on holiday, this has to be the book for you.

 See Where to Eat in Canada for more information and sample reviews.

-7.5 by 4.5 by 400 pages, ten maps, cover photo by Rob Palmer
+7.5 by 4.5 by 350 pages, ten maps, cover art by André Derain

-$25.95 (paper) ISBN 978 0 7780 1384 6
+$27.50 (paper) ISBN 978 0 7780 1448 5